Holthuizen/bottle-based-website/README.md

-COMPONENTS
+## COMPONENTS

-working login system using http-only cookies
+- working login system using http-only cookies
+- etc. (more is comming)

 ## Requirements: